Collegiate wrestling: Period format

-After the match is completed, regardless of the victory condition, the wrestlers will return to the center of the mat (on the 10-foot inner circle) while the referee checks with the scorer's table.
+After the match is completed, regardless of the victory condition, the wrestlers will return to the center of the mat (on the 10-foot (3 m) inner circle) while the referee checks with the scorer's table.
 Upon the referee's return to the mat, the two wrestlers shake hands, and the referee proclaims the winner by raising the winner's hand.
 Both contestants then return to their team benches from the mat.

 Match scoring

 In collegiate wrestling, points are awarded mostly on the basis of control.
 Control occurs when a wrestler has gained restraining power over an opponent, usually, by controlling the opponent's legs and torso.
-When a wrestler gains control and maintains restraining power over an opponent, he is said to be in the position of advantage.
+When a wrestler gains control and maintains restraining power over an opponent, they are said to be in a position of advantage.
 Scoring can be accomplished in the following ways: